 You should also make sure your gravel bike is serviced once in a while and cleaned after each ride.

 Is A Gravel Bike Required To Be Ridden In A Designated Area?

-Gravel bikes can handle most terrains thanks to their durable, thick tyres.
+It can handle most terrains thanks to its durable, thick tires.
 Casual and competitive cyclists can also use them.

 Gravel bikes, a more agile, adaptable version of a bike hybrid, are better suited for commuting and gentle offroad riding.